cjfit/noinject/README.md

 ### Basic Usage

-1. Click the NoInject icon in your Chrome toolbar
+1. Click the Ward icon in your Chrome toolbar
-2. Navigate to any website
+2. Navigate to any website or open an email
 3. The extension automatically scans the page
 4. Check the popup for scan results:
-   - **Green checkmark** - Page is safe
+   - **Green checkmark** - Content appears safe
-   - **Red warning** - Prompt injection detected
+   - **Red warning** - Threat detected

 ### Understanding Results